 These simple, Blueberry Cassava Flour Muffins are perfect for a grain free, dairy free breakfast or snack.
-They're packed with fresh blueberries, sweetened with grape nectar and made with cassava flour.
+They're made with cassava flour, packed with fresh blueberries, sweetened with maple syrup and absolutely delicious!

 What is Cassava Flour?

 Cassava flour comes from from the cassava (or yuca) root.
 The cassava root is peeled, dried and ground to make cassava flour.

 Cassava flour is grain free and Paleo friendly - I use it in many of my recipes!
 It also works well as a 1:1 substitution (by weight) for wheat flour and many gluten free baking mixes.
 A great substitution for cassava flour would be a gluten free baking mix.

 Now, it’s important not to confuse cassava flour with tapioca starch.
 Yes, they both come from the cassava root, but they are very different.
 Tapioca is the extracted starch of the cassava root.
 Whereas, cassava flour comes from the whole cassava root.
 They serve very different purposes in baking and cooking and are not interchangeable.

 A couple big questions I get from people are:

 - Is cassava flour low carb?

 In terms of being "healthy", yes, cassava flour is healthy.
 It is naturally gluten free, grain free and allergen friendly.
 So, most people will have no problem digesting cassava flour and baked goods made primarily of cassava flour.